 B.Ed. in English: Instituto Pedagogico Nacional de Monterrico (IPN-M), Lima, Peru

 I began teaching English as a foreign language (EFL) to middle and high schoolers at Colegio Nacional “San Martin de Porres” in San Gregorio, Lima, Peru, in 1982.
-In 1991, I was part of the English for Secondary Schools (ESS) project, which run by the Peruvian Ministry of Education and The British Council.
-My main task was to train EFL teachers nationwide.
+In 1991, I was part of the English for Secondary Schools (ESS) Project, a project which devised by the Peruvian Ministry of Education and The British Council.
+My main task was to prepare EFL teachers nationwide.
 Preparing in-service teachers made me realize that as an educator I could provoke more impact than as a classroom teacher.
-After finishing my period with the project, I obtained a tenure-track position at Universidad Nacional Mayor de San Marcos, Facultad de Educacion.
-I initially taught the “Culture and Civilization of English speaking countries” course.
-I later focus on the EFL methods course.
+After finishing my commitment with the ESS Project, I obtained a tenure-track position at Universidad Nacional Mayor de San Marcos, Facultad de Educación.
+I initially taught the Culture and Civilization of English-speaking countries course.
+I was later asked to teach the EFL methods course.
 I simultaneously worked as a language instructor at Asociación Cultural Peruano–Británica (ACPB) to practice what I preached.
 When preparing teachers, I sometimes did not have answers for some of their questions so I decided to broaden my academic horizons.

 Graduate courses taught

-ED 683 Fostering Cultural and Community Connections in the ESOL/Bilingual Classroom
+ED 683: Fostering Cultural and Community Connections in the ESOL/Bilingual Classroom

 Undergraduate courses taught